sych74/maian-cart/README.md

 # Maian Cart

 The package deploys the [Maian Cart](https://www.maiancart.com/) solution - a solid self-hosted platform to sell your products.
 Maian Cart is a comprehensive e-commerce solution designed to help businesses create and manage online stores with ease.
-It offers a wide range of features including product management, order processing, customer management, and various payment gateway integrations.
+It offers a wide range of features, including product management, order processing, customer management, and various payment gateway integrations.

 ## Environment Topology